 In the case of an open repo being terminated for same-day settlement, the termination should be reported using an ETRM report but this should not be sent to the trade repository unless and until settlement has been confirmed (see paras.87 and 114, and Table 6 (row 56), of ESMA's Guidelines).
-See also recommendation 9.4.
+See also recommendation 9.4 See also recommendation 9.4.
+If an ETRM report has to be delayed to the next or subsequent day, parties should send a MODI report modifying the reporate to zero, as in the previous recommendation for fixed-term repos.
+There is no need to fix a maturity date or to change field 2.21 (Open Term) to FALSE.
+When settlement is confirmed, parties should send their delayed ETRM reports with Table 2, field 15, Termination Date the same as the termination report date.